 Beginning in the fourth quarter of 2017 and through 2018, the exchange rate between the Mexican peso and the U.S. dollar fluctuated from a low of Ps.
 17.97 per US\$ 1.00, to a high of Ps.
 20.67 per US\$ 1.00.
 At December 31, 2018, the exchange rate (noon buying rate) was Ps.
 19.6350 per US\$ 1.00.
 On April 19, 2019, this exchange rate was Ps.
 18.7705 per US\$ 1.00.
-A depreciation of the Mexican peso or local currencies in the countries where we operate relative to the U.S. dollar increases our cost of raw materials priced in U.S. dollars, including raw materials whose prices are set with reference to the U.S. dollar.
-In addition, a depreciation of the Mexican peso or local currencies in the countries where we operate relative to the U.S. dollar will increase our U.S. dollar-denominated debt obligations, which could negatively affect our financial position and results.
+A depreciation of the Mexican peso or local currencies in the countries where we operate relative to the U.S. dollar.
+In addition, a depreciation of the Mexican peso or local currencies in the countries where we operate relative to the U.S. dollar.
+In addition, a depreciation of the Mexican peso or local currencies in the countries where we operate relative to the U.S. dollar.
+U.S. dollar-denominated debt obligations, which could negatively affect our financial position and results.
 However, this effect could be offset by a corresponding appreciation of our U.S. dollar-denominated cash position.